pkmnct/qualtrics-google-map-lat-long/README.md

 ### I'm still having problems

-Make sure you are using the latest version of the code (see _Updating with New Releases_ above).
+Make sure you are using the latest version of the code.
 If that doesn't help, see if an [issue](https://github.com/pkmnct/qualtrics-google-map-lat-long/issues) has been created for the problem you are facing already.
 If not, you can [create a new issue](https://github.com/pkmnct/qualtrics-google-map-lat-long/issues).